A sightseeing of the most authentic and fascinating places

 GIRO DEL LIDO

 Lagoon, sea, lagoon inlets… A fine sail facing one of the best Italian beaches, against the backdrop of the most luxurious hotels and villas in art nouveau style.
 For the lunch we will go Alberoni, a small village at the western end of the island or on the island of Poveglia.

 Final stop, depending on the time, San Lazzaro (visit 15:30) or San Servolo.

 This little known island is an incredible mix of history, nature and atmosphere.

 A couple hours dedicated to the exploration of this land you’ll never forget.

-Included: Skipper, one tour of Venice and sail in the Lagoon; two overnight stays, mooring at base port, final cleaning.
+Included: Skipper, one overnight stay, breakfast, lunch, daily tour, mooring at base port, final cleaning.